mikemountain/fantasy-football-scoreboard/README.md

 Here's a gif that shows you what this would look like (excuse the shaky hands please, I was updating my testing REST API with one hand and filming with the other). ![score gif](imgs/big_play_and_updates.gif)

 I plan to set this so that it only does these checks during actual game times, because there's no real point in checking for game updates on non-game days or during non-game times on gamedays.
-Eventually, I'd like to only check for score updates if there's a player in the matchup who's playing (v1.0.0 release).
+Eventually, I'd like to only check for score updates if there's a player in the matchup who's playing.

 ### Postgame
 The board will stay in a post-game state until the next week, and will easily disappoint you with a quick glance.
 Loser is red, winner is green, with LOSS or WIN in between for that extra oomph. ![post game recap](imgs/accurate_postgame.jpg)